 - Ultra-accurate thermostat

-- Child safe features including a child-lock timer and lower surface temperatures
+- Child safe features include a child-lock timer and lower surface temperatures.

 Are panel heaters worth it?